 Best Flashlights for Light Painting Photography 2021

 This is the 2021 update to the Flashlight Buying Guide for Light Painting and Night Photography.
 This is an updated version of my original article published on Light Painting Blog which has been running since 2017.
 Flashlight/torch ratings are based on feedback from light painters, flashlight enthusiast reviews, and my own testing.
-Due to the increased commercialisation of the light painting scene, and "influencer" culture, there is currently a lot of poor advice from many sources.
+As a few light painting companies now produce flashlights that rival companies don't want you to know about, as well as some light painters re-selling commercial grade flashlights, there is currently a lot of poor or obfuscating advice on flashlights for light painting.
 This buying guide is the most trusted source of information on flashlights for light painters.

 Each light’s description includes the maximum brightness in lumens, battery type, and an asterix (*) if the light has internal charging capabilities or is supplied with a charger.
 Lumens for multi-colour/colour fading lights have not been quoted as colour lumen ratings are not directly comparable to white light lumens.

 Please be aware that most flashlights step-down from their maximum brightness after a few minutes, or in some cases, in 30 seconds or less!

 This article contains some affiliate and non-affiliate product links.
 Commission made through purchases via affiliate links allows me to test more flashlights.
 You are not obliged to use affiliate links, and in some markets, import and tax duties may mean that these prices may not necessarily be the best available.
 These links have no influence of product ratings.

 Best Flashlights for Light Painting Systems

 This section is for flashlights / torches that are suitable for use with various light painting systems to create light trails and light drawing.
 Each light is described in one of four categories, followed by a matrix showing which featured lights are compatible with each of the following light painting systems: